Abir-Al-Arafat/game-store-ReactJS/README.md

 # game-store-ReactJS
 This is a website for exploring games with features like searching, sorting, filtering, infinite scrolling.

+## RawgAPI has been used for data fetching. link: https://api.rawg.io/docs/

 ### Following libraries and frameworks have been used
 - ReactJS
 - TypeScript